threefoldtecharchive/info_manual3/wiki/releasenotes3/tfgrid_release_3_7_0.md

 ### ThreeFold Grid Proxy Client v1.5.9
 - Initial Grid Proxy Client  implementation
 - Includes the gridproxy API client along with API-specific information
-- Includes classes that represent entities in the context of the API in the sub-module model, useful for making conversions between JSON objects and V objects.
+- Includes classes that represent entities in the context of the API in the sub-module model (for making conversions between JSON objects and V objects).
 - Added CI pipeline to run tests